 If you've accessed a folder and you want to return to the Dashboard, click on the Mindomo logo (2) or the Home icon (3).

 Saving your mind map

 - Make a copy - this function is also accessible from the top toolbar by tapping on the first icon.
 In order to make a copy of the map, you will be asked to name the copy and add other options.
-Once the inform ation is complete, click "Save".
+Once the information is complete, click "Ok".

-- Download - you can easily download the map on your computer in a variety of formats: PDF, RTF, PNG, mind map formats, Microsoft Excel formats, and other types of formats.
+Export - you can easily export the map on your computer/Dropbox/OneDrive/Google Drive in a variety of formats: PDF, RTF, PNG, mind map formats, Microsoft Excel formats, and other types of formats.

 - Fill in the map's title.

 - Add a description.

 Choose if you want to protect your map with a password.